-How long teeth whitening lasts depends on your maintenance and oral health routine post treatment.
-You may choose to avoid dark foods and beverage (such as coffee, tea and soda) after treatment to prevent teeth from staining or darkening.
+How long teeth whitening lasts depends on your maintenance and oral health routine post-treatment.
+You may choose to avoid dark foods and beverages (such as coffee, tea, and soda) after treatment to prevent teeth from staining or darkening.
 Teeth may require periodic touch-ups to maintain their initial bright white appearance.

 Are there any teeth whitening side effects?

 As with any treatment, there are some teeth whitening side effects.
+Teeth whitening side effects subside within 1 to 3 days following treatment and most patients experience no side effects at all.
 Most frequently, patients report mild to moderate tooth sensitivity.
 Teeth whitening can also cause irritation to the gums or other soft tissue in the mouth.
-Teeth whitening side effects generally subside within 1 to 3 days following treatment and most patients experience no side effects at all.
+These effects are only temporary and do not cause permanent damage.

 How many sessions does it take to whiten teeth?